Side-On/Film-Pairs/README.md

 The game is kept simple by only having up to eight possible matches.
 To increase the challenge and add a competitive element I have added a timer located above the card container.
 This will start when the player turns over their first card.
 I have notified the player of this timer so they are aware of the multiplier.

-At the end of the game the user will be shown another screen detailed how many matches they have made, out of a possible 8, as well as their time taken and what score multiplier they recieved.
+At the end of the game the user will be shown another screen detailed how many matches they have made, out of a possible 8, as well as their time taken and what score multiplier they received.
 There is a button for the user to reset the game which will also reset all of their scores. matches and time.